 You can see our unit's label here.

 The Lepow Z1 is a mediocre portable monitor with some serious flaws.
 It's an okay portable office monitor if you need a bit more screen real estate when roaming, but we don't recommend it for much else.
+Unlike the MSI Optix MAG161V, it supports HDR, but this really doesn't add anything.

 The Dell S2721DGF and the Lepow Z1 are completely different displays that target different uses.
 The Lepow is a portable monitor designed for office/productivity, while the Dell is a desktop gaming monitor.
 The Dell vastly outperforms the Lepow in almost every way, but the Lepow is far more portable.